Number of Faculty: 15

-The "Professional" and "Environmental Chemistry" B.S. degrees provide the most rigorous chemistry training and are professional degrees certified by the American Chemical Society.
+The "Professional" and "Environmental Chemistry" emphases provide the most rigorous chemistry training and are professional degrees certified by the American Chemical Society.

-The "Field of Concentration in Chemistry" B.S. degree offers additional flexibility for students who need courses required of students preparing for careers in medicine, dentistry, law and other professions.
+The "Pre-Medical" and "General" emphases offer additional flexibility for students who need courses required of students preparing for careers in medicine, dentistry, law and other professions.

 Among the faculty are experts in Physical, Organic, Inorganic, Analytical, Biological, and Theoretical Chemistry.
 Many of our undergraduate students participate in chemistry research.

-In the most recent National Research Council survey of chemistry departments, our department was ranked second nationally among departments of our size or smaller.
+In the most recent National Research Council survey of chemistry departments, our department was ranked in the top ten nationally among departments of our size or smaller.